CareSource® maintains the following preferred drug lists (PDLs) and quarterly updates:

 CareSource has an exception process that allows the member or the member's representative to make a request for an exception.
 Reasons for exceptions may include intolerance or allergies to drugs or inadequate or inappropriate response to drugs listed on the PDL.
 The member or member’s representative can call Member Services to make the request or complete the online Member Exception Request for Non-Preferred Medication.

 CareSource then reaches out to the health partner to obtain the appropriate documentation.
 CareSource will provide a decision no later than 72 hours after the request is received, or within 24 hours if the member is suffering from a serious health condition.
 Health partners may be asked to provide written clinical documentation as to why a member needs an exception.
 In determining whether an exception will be given, CareSource will consider whether the requested drug is clinically appropriate.

 Some drugs have limits on how much can be given at one time.
 Quantity limits are based on the approved recommended dose frequencies.
 Patient safety is also considered.

 Members may need to try one drug before taking another.
 This is called step therapy.
-A member must try a medicine on the formulary before a non-formulary drug would be approved by CareSource.
+A member must try a medicine on the PDL before a non-preferred drug would be approved by CareSource.
 Certain drugs will be covered only if step therapy criteria is used.